A key point of certificates is that they are there to be inspected.

 The table shows the data on the certificate for each field at the time of inspection and at the current time.
 If the two instances for a given field are identical, a green tick indicates the data is unchanged.

-When this page is shown immediately after an inspection, it is very unlikely there will be any discrepencies, but if you view the certificate's inspection record later in the future, some of the data might have been edited or the status might have changed (such as the certificate having expired or been suspended).
+When this page is shown immediately after an inspection, it is very unlikely there will be any discrepancies, but if you view the certificate's inspection record later in the future, some of the data might have been edited or the status might have changed (such as the certificate having expired or been suspended).

 Custom field data for a particular certificate is also listed, and if any custom fields in a certificate scheme have been suspended, they are listed separately below the table.